-International Programs has a priority deadline for study abroad applications.
-February 1 is the priority deadline for summer programs and March 1 is the priority deadline for semester long programs.
-After the priority deadline, you can submit applications for programs with space available.
+The deadline for summer study abroad applications varies by program.
+See the program pages for details.
+March 1 is the deadline for fall programs and the priority deadline for spring programs.
+After the priority deadline, you can submit applications for spring programs with space available.
 These applications will be reviewed on a rolling basis until the final deadline or until the program fills.
-In some cases, the priority and final deadlines may be the same date.
 More details about the application deadlines, including specific dates and available spaces, can be found on the Apply to Study Abroad webpage.